bmachado/amm-rehost-workshopper/promoting-apps-across-environments-with-pipelines.md

 ![Prod]({% image_path /scenario2/image25.png %}){:width="650 px"}

-View the production app with the blue header from before is running by clicking: CoolStore Production App at `http://www.coolstore-prod.apps.[EVENT-NAME].openshiftworkshop.com` \(it may take a few moments for the container to deploy fully.\)
+View the production app with the blue header from before is running by clicking: CoolStore Production App at `{{OPENSHIFT_COOLSTORE-DEV_URL}}` \(it may take a few moments for the container to deploy fully.\)